scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 	1. The Decentralization by Design principles, in particular the principles of Diffuse Trust and High Availability.
 See *Diversity Goals* below.
 	1. The Security by Design principles, in particular the principles of System Diversity and Secure Failure.
 See *Diversity Goals* below.

-4. A human-readable, understandable, and explainable description of the current design of the algorithm as approved by the TSC MUST be published by the TSC in the official Bedrock Foundation Code Repository and made visible to all Members via a web page on the Bedrock Consortium website.
+4. A human-readable, understandable, and explainable description of the current design of the algorithm as approved by the TSC MUST be published by the TSC in the official Bedrock Foundation Code Repository and made visible to all Stewards via a web page on the Bedrock Consortium website.

 ## 8. Reporting Policies
-1. A Member MUST report to the responsible Bedrock Consortium Governing Body any substantive change to the configuration or location of a Node within five (5) business days of the change.
+1. A Steward MUST report to the responsible Bedrock Consortium Governing Body any substantive change to the configuration or location of a Node within five (5) business days of the change.

 ## 9. Diversity Goals
 While the *Node Selection Algorithm* will be *tuned* from time-to-time to address Performance as well as Decentralization Security by Design principles, the following diversity guidelines SHOULD be considered: